harineemira/Drone_Detection/README.md

         "train_annot_folder":   "F:/Drone/Drone_mira_dataset/annots/",
         "cache_name":           "drone_train.pkl",

-        "train_times":          8,       # the number of time to cycle through the training set, useful for small datasets "pretrained_weights":   "",      # specify the path of the pretrained weights, but it's fine to start from scratch
+        "train_times":          8,       # the no. of times to cycle through the training set,useful for small datasets "pretrained_weights":   "",      # specify path of the pretrained weights,but it's fine to start from scratch
-        "batch_size":           2,       # the number of images to read in each batch "learning_rate":        1e-4,    # the base learning rate of the default Adam rate scheduler "nb_epochs":            50,      # number of epoches
+        "batch_size":           2,       # the no. of images to read in each batch "learning_rate":        1e-4,    # the base learning rate of the default Adam rate scheduler "nb_epochs":            50,      # no. of epoches
         "warmup_epochs":        3,
         "ignore_thresh":        0.5,
         "gpus":                 "0,1",